The Easy Way To Plan And Arrange A Family Photo Gallery Wall

 B. Use Your Tape Measure

-Measure the wall.
+Get out the measuring tape and measure the wall.
+How big is the wall you want to use?
 Try to use uniform spacing to provide a cohesive feel to your design.

 A consistent measurement — How many inches between the frames? two inches between frames, for example — works well for a grid installation, but for a salon wall, you can be less precise.